Hero (The Verve Pipe song)

 "Hero" is a song by American alternative rock band the Verve Pipe, released in 1999 as the lead single from their fourth studio album, The Verve Pipe.
 The song reached number 17 on the US Alternative Songs chart and number 38 on the US Mainstream Rock Songs chart.

 "Hero" was nominated for the Outstanding National Single award by the Detroit Music Awards Foundation in 2000.

+Music video

+The music video for "Hero" was released in 1999 and was directed by Gregory Dark.